CargoSync/cargosync/README.md

 Tool based on Containerd for creating and applying rsync-based delta updates for container images.

 ## Installation
-Only dependencies are Containerd and the Go programm
+Only dependencies are Containerd, rsync, and the Go programming language

 The following were tested on Ubuntu 22.04 VMs.